This post may contain affiliate links. Please read my disclosure policy.

 - ½ teaspoon dried thyme, or 1 teaspoon fresh thyme leaves

 - 1 cup whole milk

-- Preheat oven to 400 degrees Pat the chicken breasts dry with paper towels and season with salt and pepper.
+Preheat oven to 400°F. Pat the chicken breasts dry with paper towels and season with salt and pepper.

-- Heat 2 tablespoons butter in a large ovenproof skillet (or Dutch oveover medium-high heat.
+Heat 2 tablespoons butter in a large ovenproof skillet (or Dutch oven) over medium-high heat.
 Add the chicken and cook until well browned on one side, about 6-8 minutes.
 Transfer the partially cooked chicken to a plate and cover, browned side up; set aside.

-- Add the vegetables back to the skillet with the mushrooms along with the dry wild rice blend.
+Add the vegetables back to the skillet with the mushrooms along with the dry wild rice blend.
 Cook for about 2 minutes, stirring constantly, then add the chicken broth and white wine to the skillet.
 Bring to a boil then reduce the heat to medium.
-Simmer, uncovered, until almost all the liquid is absorbed, about 12 to 15 minutes, stirring occasionally.
+Cover the pan and simmer until most of the liquid is absorbed, about 15 to 20 minutes, stirring occasionally.

 Once done, remove the rice from the heat.
 Pour the white sauce over the top of the rice and stir lightly to combine.
-Place the chicken in the skillet on top of the cooked rice and push down lightly leaving the tops uncovered.
-Transfer to the oven and bake, uncovered, until chicken registers 160 degrees F (for breasts) on an instant read thermometer, about 20 to 25 minutes.
+Place the chicken in the skillet on top of the rice and push down lightly leaving the tops uncovered.
+Transfer to the oven and bake, uncovered, until chicken registers 160°F (for breasts) on an instant read thermometer, about 20 to 25 minutes.
 Allow the casserole to cool for 10 minutes before serving.

 - Substitute chicken tenders or thighs if desired, or use skinless bone-in pieces.
 Bake the chicken until cooked through or 160 degrees F on an instant read thermometer for breasts.

 - You can also cut the chicken into smaller pieces or chunks and stir into the rice before baking.
 Substitute rotisserie chicken cut into bite sized pieces if desired.